-Virginia Tech is developing the Tactical Hazardous Operations Robot (THOR) all designed, fabricated, and assembled by the engineering students at Virginia Tech.
-THOR is being designed to support a variety of disaster response and search-and-rescue tasks that will allow robots to bear the burden of dangerous environments instead of humans.
+Virginia Tech is developing ESCHER (Electromechanical Series Compliant Humanoid for Emergency Response) designed, fabricated, and assembled by the engineering students at Virginia Tech.
+ESCHER is being designed to support a variety of disaster response and search-and-rescue tasks that will allow robots to bear the burden of dangerous environments instead of humans.
 The robot will perform many tasks autonomously while still allowing for human interaction in critical areas.

 Developing a Robot for DRC

 An interdisciplinary team of researchers at Virginia Tech has been assembled to design and develop a new humanoid for disaster response.
 The team includes Prof. Tomo Furakawa, Prof. Brian Lattimer, and Prof. Alex Leonessa leading a team of 18 graduate students and 10 undergraduate students from mechanical engineering, electrical engineering, and computer science.

 The team is pursuing a humanoid design after evaluating the environment and tasks of the DRC.
 In a real disaster scenario the robot must use and operate in an environment designed for humans, so a human shape and the ability to use human tools are a must.
 To achieve these tasks a completely new style of robot was formulated by the team that including advanced actuators and robotic mechanisms for large ranges of motion and advanced control systems for natural balancing.
 This enables human-like locomotion through full-body momentum control.